OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Using Marketplaces
 --------------------------------------------------------------------------------

-OpenNebula leverages the applications created by several popular marketplaces, like DockerHub or Linucontainers.org.
+OpenNebula leverages the applications created by several popular marketplaces, like DockerHub or Linuxcontainers.org.
 These are great places to grab a working installation of an OS/application ready to use in your Cloud.
 The OpenNebula project also prepares *contextualized* OS installations of popular distributions and applications, you can `check the list in the OpenNebula Marketplace <https://marketplace.opennebula.io/appliance>`_.

-You can find :ref`more information on using these Martkeplaces here<marketplaces>`.
+You can find :ref:`more information on using these Martkeplaces here <marketplaces>`.

  .. _dockerfile: